 This is where the details of the top-level business requirements are described.
-In additional to user-specified fundamental requirements, derived and implicit requirements also need to be identified.
+In addition to user-specified fundamental requirements, derived and implicit requirements also need to be identified.
 This stage is important to clarify the expectations of the customer to the development team.
 This entails detailed discussions with system architects, project leads, and end-users/clients.
-The requirements need to be documented in such format that the design team can pick it up smoothly.
-Often use-case analysis is done to depict the scenario based mapping of requirements to the corresponding behavior of the system.
+The requirements need to be documented in such a format that the design team can pick it up smoothly.
+Often use-case analysis is done to depict the scenario-based mapping of requirements to the corresponding behavior of the system.

-System architects, lead developers and technical heads map the requirement specifications into detailed design.
-Often there are two stages of this phase – HLD (High Level Design) and LLD (Low Level Design).
-Techniques such as DFDs (Data Flow Diagrams), data dictionary, flowcharts, decision tree, alternative design strategy analysis are often used.
-The required hardware and development software platform, programming language, staffing and skill requirements for project development are identified.
+System architects, lead developers, and technical heads map the requirement specifications into detailed design.
+Often there are two stages of this phase – HLD (High-Level Design) and LLD (Low-Level Design).
+Techniques such as DFDs (Data Flow Diagrams), data dictionaries, flowcharts, decision trees, alternative design strategy analyses are often used.
+The required hardware and development software platform, programming language, staffing, and skill requirements for project development are identified.
 Inputs, outputs, databases, data structures, interfaces, documentation, and software control process are specified.
 Risk analysis is also done to an extent in this phase.

 Once the system is found free of errors, it is ready to be migrated to the customer site.
 This may require customer acceptance testing before actual deployment can begin.
 User documentation is a crucial deliverable for this phase.
 Training the users and IT personnel may be a part of this stage.
 The software may be rolled out in a systematic way, adding sites incrementally.
 The process of changeover from the old system to a new one that is operating smoothly marks the end of this stage.